Best Folding Bikes in 2021

 Another Amazon’s Choice

 This folding bicycle is easy on both your eyes and your wallet, while still offering a pleasant & consistent riding experience, complete with cargo options & a smooth 20″ wheelbase.
-Comes in three different colors, it is hard not to recommend this bike after it has ranked in a score 4.3 / 5 out of 1,055+ ratings.
+Comes in three different colors, it is hard not to recommend this bike after it has ranked in a rather positive score on Amazon.

 Max rider weight: 230lbs